7 MIN READ

 If you're preparing a presentation, make sure that you appreciate that people have different learning styles, and that you cater for these.
 This means that everyone – from those who learn best by reading to those who prefer a more hands-on approach – can benefit from your session.

-Today's workplace is a melting pot of ethnicities, religions, ages, sexual orientations, and viewpoints.
+Today's workplace is a melting pot of ethnicities, religions, ages, sexual orientations, abilities, and viewpoints.
 These differences create a rich tapestry of experiences and opinions that greatly enhance our lives.

 However, it can be tempting to stereotype new colleagues or clients, or to make assumptions about them based on just a few pieces of information.
 This is especially true if you haven't had much time to get to know them well.